-General process-oriented papers, theme-focused papers, as well as PDW workshop papers and panel discussion proposals are invited.
+General process-oriented papers, theme-focused papers, as well as PDL papers and panel discussion proposals are invited.
 Each author may make up to 2 submissions.
 Interested participants must submit an extended abstract of about 1000 words for their proposed contribution by January 31, 2022.
 The submission system will open on January 5, 2022,

-The submission should contain authors’ names, institutional affiliations, email and postal addresses, and indicate the Track for which the submission is made (General or Thematic), or whether the submission is intended for the PDW.
+The submission should contain authors’ names, institutional affiliations, email and postal addresses, and indicate the Track for which the submission is made (General or Thematic) or whether the submission is intended for the PDL.

 “As we become more willing to convert reified entities into differentiated streams, the resulting images of process have become more viable and more elusive.
 Organization becomes organizing, being becomes becoming, construction becomes constructing.
 But as we see ourselves saying more words that end in "ing," what must we be thinking?
 That is not always clear.
 But now, under the experienced guidance of editors Langley and Tsoukas, there is an annual forum that moves us toward continuity and consolidation in process studies.
 This book series promises to be a vigorous, thoughtful forum dedicated to improvements in the substance and craft of process articulation.”